andy-twosticks/pod4/README.md

     #

     class Foo < Pod4::Model
-      class Interface < Pod4::SequelInterface
+      class FooInterface < Pod4::PgInterface
         set_table    :foo
-        set_id_field :id, autoincrement: true
+        set_id_field :id
       end

-      set_interface Interface.new($conn)
+      set_interface FooInterface.new($conn)

-TL;DR: the only code that needs to go in the middle of your requires is the line defining a Connection object; you pass that to the interface instead.
+TL;DR: the only code that needs to go in the middle of your requires are the lines defining a Connection object; you pass that to the interface instead.
 You can set up the parameters the interface needs and pass them to the connection object afterwards.

-With TdsInterface and PgInterface you can pass the same connection to multiple models and they will share it.
-These interfaces take a Pod4::ConnectionPool instead, but otherwise the code looks exactly the same as the above example.

 BasicModel